nerab/twmail/README.md

   1. "Get Rich Fast" folder if the mail subject contains "project:GetRichFast"
 1. Tell `twmail` to fetch mails from the "Build Bikeshed", "Reading List", and "Get Rich Fast" IMAP folders (in addition to the INBOX):

-TODO Continue description ... may need tracepolls for it.

 The approach chosen for `twmail` also addresses SPAM filtering.
 Handling that remains the responsibility of the mail server.
 Anything that makes it to the INBOX is treated as task.

 ### Hooks

 `twmail` comes with an advanced implementation that supports hooks.
 This makes handling incoming mail very simple for someone familiar with shell scripting, and there is no need to edit the `twmail` scripts in order to customize its behavior.

 When `fetchmail` is configured to use `twmail-hook` instead of `twmail`, the script will call the `twmail-hook` command (must be in the user's `$PATH`).
 Within the hook script, the fields of the parsed email are available as environment variables: